pepone/redhat-rpm-config/buildflags.md

 toolchain.

-If frame pointers are enabled by default (via `%_include_frame_pointers`), the `-fno-omit-frame-pointer` will be added on all architectures.
+If frame pointers are enabled by default (via `%_include_frame_pointers`), the `-fno-omit-frame-pointer` will be added on all architectures except i686 and s390x.
 Additional flags will be added on specific architectures:

 * `-mno-omit-leaf-frame-pointer` on x86_64 and aarch64
-* `-mbackchain` on s390x

 ### Architecture-specific compiler flags